Calendly books a meeting; your Derby shop needs the CMM, the calibrated gauge and a qualified operator reserved together

 Exactly what you get

 You get booking that reserves a machine, the required calibrated gauge and a qualified operator as one unit, protects the bottleneck CMM or test rig from double-booking, and tracks where each gauge goes.
 Competency is checked at booking so equipment is never reserved for an unqualified operator.
-It connects to your HR competency data, calibration records, project management software for programme demand, and shows resource utilisation in business intelligence dashboards.
+It connects to your HR competency data, calibration records, project management software for programme demand, and shows resource utilisation in business intelligence (BI) dashboards.

 How to choose a developer in Derby